tandeshao/tp/docs/UserGuide.md

  If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

+#### 4.9.4.
+Predictive viewing

+Abπ will pre-emptively update the display after various commands:

+* After an `add` command, the newly added person will be automatically displayed.
+This allows you to check if all the details of the person you just added are correct without needing to execute an additional `view` command.
+* Similarly, when you `redo` an `add` command, the newly added person will be automatically displayed.
+* After a deletion command (such as `delete` or `clear`), followed by an `undo` command, the deleted person(s) will be restored and automatically displayed.
+This allows you to check if the person you just deleted was the correct person without needing to execute an additional `view` command.

+In addition, Abπ aims to keep all displayed information updated:

+* If the person currently on display is removed from the address book, the display will be blank.
+* If the person currently on display has their details changed, the display will contain the newly updated details.

+Hence, there is no need to worry about the display containing outdated information.

 --------------------------------------------------------------------------------------------------------------------